AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 });
 ```

-Using the *method shorthand syntax* provides a proper `this` reference instead.
+The *method shorthand syntax* provides a proper `this` reference instead.

 ```js
 runtime.exposeApi({